zodoctor/GW_standard_sirens/README.md

 *Note: At the moment this is running in the close distances approximation, with no deceleration parameter!*

-This code has been written by Antonella Palmese and Jim Annis.

 ## Before running

 1. Uncompress the skymaps in the skymaps folder before running. skymap.fits is the LAL inference map for GW170814, skymapGW170817.fits is for GW170817.